Jaycar-Electronics/Atari-Punk-Synth/README.md

 # Atari Punk Synth

 Make your next album with our next generation music maker device!
-Using simple electronic components, we have copied the original and well known Atari Punk Console synthesiser to make this unique "cheap-box" musical synth.
+Using simple electronic components, we have copied the original and well known Atari Punk Console synthesizer to make this unique "cheap-box" musical synth.
 With 4 buttons and a joystick ( which acts like a whammy bar) you can now create your own "daft-punk" styled album.
 No musical talent required!

 ## Bill of Materials